DevExpress/XPO/README.md

 ## Available Free of Charge without Technical Support
 If you do not require technical assistance from [our Support Team](https://www.devexpress.com/Support/Center/), you can use fully-functional XPO - ORM Library in your applications **free of charge**.
 Support is included with several paid subscriptions, including a dedicated [XPO - ORM Library Subscription](https://www.devexpress.com/Products/NET/ORM/#Pricing) license.

-To install the required binaries, use **https://nuget.devexpress.com/free/api** NuGet feed or [Unified Installer for .NET and HTML5 Developers](https://www.devexpress.com/Products/Try/).
+To install the required binaries, use the [DevExpress\.Xpo](https://www.nuget.org/packages/DevExpress.Xpo/) NuGet package or [Unified Installer for .NET and HTML5 Developers](https://www.devexpress.com/Products/Try/).

 ## Get the Sources